LambdaLabsML/text2vid-viewer/README.md

 Backend serves T2V models and generates video from user submitted prompts.
 Frontend renders model outputs for visual comparisons:
-* Model centric view: preview generations by batch of 6 prompts for a given model.
-* Prompt centric view: preview generation by batch of 6 models for a given prompt

 ## Usage guide